konnected-io/noonlight-hass/README.md

 This is the [Noonlight](https://noonlight.com) integration for HomeAssistant.

+This particular version is a fork of the official version on the [Konnected.io repository](https://github.com/konnected-io/noonlight-hass).
+This adds address information using the v1 API.
+There is another fork on [On3man's Github](https://github.com/0n3man/noonlight-hass) that already does this and more, but apparently uses the v2 API that may not be appropriate for this usage ([see this message in the pull request](https://github.com/konnected-io/noonlight-hass/pull/5#issuecomment-854991868)).
+So far as I know, On3man's repository

 [Noonlight](https://noonlight.com) connects your smart home to local emergency services to help keep you safe in case of a break-in, fire, or medical emergency.

 <p class='note info'>